-ASSOCIATE IN ARTS
+UNIVERSITY TRANSFER - ASSOCIATE IN ARTS

 RCC - N.C.
-State University Agricultural Sciences (A10100AH) (College Transfer Curricula)
+State University Agricultural Sciences (A10100AH)

 An articulation agreement between N.C.
 State University and Richmond Community College guarantees students who have successfully completed selected courses in RCC's Associate in Arts program admission into N.C.
 State University's Bachelor of Science in Agricultural Sciences curriculum as juniors.
 RCC advisors will assist students in selecting courses which will transfer.
+Graduates must have a minimum cumulative grade point average of 3.0 at RCC to be eligible to transfer.